Directory to a variety of statistical procedures

 Chi-square test of Goodness of Fit.
 Categorical (nominal-level).
 Cases are distributed over categories according theory.

-Student t test--One Sample.
+Student t test--One Sample and Dependent Samples.
 Interval (continuous).
 The sample is drawn from a population having a specific mean.

 Two Independent-Samples Tests